How can you provide the best customer service in hotels during pre-stay?

 Nurture your relationships, get to know your target audience and your business will thrive.

-3. Train hotel staff
+3. Train your team

 Phone, email, social media, chat.
 Whatever channel your reservation team is working with, it is crucial that they are well-trained.

-It’s imperative that your property implement hotel customer training so your team learns ways to improve their customer service skills.
+It’s imperative that your property implements hotel customer training so your team learns ways to improve their customer service skills.
 In one episode of our Hotel Cast Podcast, we chatted with Consultant Jutta Moore about the skills that are required to work in Reservation and Sales.
 Here is what she said:

 “ At reservations, you have to be absolutely super flexible, have great interpersonal skills, and most of all, you have to be hospitable.
 Because we are all about hosting, making customers feel good, and delivering that welcoming experience.